 Mayo Clinic Alix School of Medicine

-Founded in 1972, the Mayo Clinic Alix School of Medicine in Phoenix, Arizona is a national medical school affiliated with the internationally recognized Mayo Clinic, located in Rochester, Minnesota, with an additional campus in Jacksonville, Florida.
+Founded in 1972, the Mayo Clinic Alix School of Medicine in Phoenix, Arizona, is a national medical school affiliated with the internationally recognized Mayo Clinic, located in Rochester, Minnesota, with an additional campus in Jacksonville, Florida.

 The Mayo Clinic puts a heavy emphasis on research.
 The institution receives $1,075.4 million in research funding, and over 80% of its students graduate with a published research article in a peer-reviewed journal.

-The school also prioritizes flexible, personalized learning and career development.
-Students can customize their curriculum through selectives scattered throughout their regular course content, such as research, specialty-specific, or extracurricular opportunities.
-Mayo Clinic also has a 3:1 full-time faculty to student ratio, and their class size is limited to about 50 students a year, so students have many opportunities to connect with their teachers and get to know them on a first name basis.
+The Mayo Clinic also has a 3:1 full-time faculty-to-student ratio, and its class size is limited to approximately 50 students per year.
+This allows students to have many opportunities to connect with their teachers and get to know them on a first-name basis.

 The curriculum is also pass/fail, encouraging collaboration among students rather than competition.